-On the topic of Irish-American relations, did you know that James Hoban, an Irishman, designed the White House and apparently Irish composer John Stafford Smith wrote the tune to “Star Spangled Banner” back in 1750!
+On the topic of Irish-American relations, did you know that James Hoban, an Irishman, designed the White House?
+Also, apparently Irish composer John Stafford Smith wrote the tune to “Star Spangled Banner” back in 1750!
 BAM!

 1. Irish people struggle to speak Irish.

-Thanks to the decrease in the Irish language, when foreigners ask their Irish friends to speak Irish they will *most likely* shout random Irish words such as “Ciúnas!
+Thanks to the decrease in the Irish language, when foreigners ask their Irish friends to speak Irish they will *most likely* shout random Irish words.
+It’s become popular to shout “Ciúnas!
 Bóthar!
 Cailín!
-Bainne!” and nobody has a clue what they’re saying.
-And all thank’s to a clever advertising genius in Calsberg.
+Bainne!”
+This is all thanks to a genius Carlsberg ad

 Much like Guinness, this is going through a little resurgence.
 It’s especially popular with Irish people travelling abroad who don’t want to be understood by evesdroppers!
 I’ve used this trick quite a few time, it’s a lot of fun and very useful!